josephlewis42/paraphrase/README.md

 ## Usage

-**Paraphrase** has a slew of commands, generally your needs will be as simple as upload then report.
+Paraphrase has a slew of commands, generally your needs will be as simple as upload then report.

 ### Uploading

-You can upload documents one at a time or in batches using pipes:
+You can upload documents one at a time or in batches

 ```
-$ paraphrase upload path/to/my/file.ext
+$ paraphrase add main.go
-path/to/my/file.ext
+Adding: main.go
-Document uploaded with id 125599466215815689
+main.go got id 3

-$ find -name "*.java" | paraphrase upload
+$ paraphrase add examples/*.java
-./Hello.java
+Adding: examples/DocA.java
-Document uploaded with id 125599466215815689
+examples/DocA.java got id 4
-./World.java
+Adding: examples/DocB.java
-Document uploaded with id 5439377427244003676
+examples/DocB.java got id 5
 ```

 ### Reporting